-Despite the expansion of Strategeion's products to serve an increasingly broad market, the company never abandoned its special commitment to addressing the needs of veterans.
-This was evident in certain of its products, which were geared towards former military servicemembers-for example, a resume writing feature that translates military experience into civilian language-as well as in Strategeion's hiring practices.
-Whereas other innovative tech companies mostly employ young, recent graduates from prestigious universities, Strategeion was to be staffed largely by ex-military personnel.
-The company considered this to be a win-win.
-Strategeion was glad to provide job opportunities and support to veterans, a group that had been particularly hard-hit by the recession.
-Many of these individuals returned home bearing the scars of physical and/or psychological traumas, and often found it difficult adjusting to aspects of the civilian workforce.
+Strategeion's business model proved successful, with the company maintaining steady growth in both users and revenue.
+But even as it expanded and entered new markets, Strategeion never abandoned its special commitment to addressing the needs of veterans.
+This was evident in certain of its staple products, which were geared towards former military servicemembers-for example, a resume writing feature that translates military experience into civilian language-as well as in Strategeion's hiring practices.

+Whereas other innovative tech firms mostly employ young, recent graduates from prestigious universities, Strategeion was meant to be staffed largely by ex-military personnel.
+The company considered this policy to be a win-win.
+In keeping with its mission, Strategeion was glad to provide job opportunities and support to veterans, a group that had been particularly hard-hit by the recession.
+Even where jobs were available, many of these individuals, who often returned home bearing the scars of physical and/or psychological traumas, experienced difficulties adjusting to the civilian workforce.
 Veterans generally fit in well at Strategeion, however, a company that prided itself in maintaining certain aspects of the military's social culture.
 Strategeion's ex-military employees tended to excel at the company and reported high levels of job satisfaction.
-Once hired, they were likely to remain at the company for years, rising through the ranks.
+As a result, there was very little employee turnover among Strategeion's veteran employees.

-In recognition of its employee satisfaction and high retention rates, Wealth magazine listed Strategeion among its "100 Best Companies to Work For 2013."
+In recognition of its high employee satisfaction and retention rates, Wealth magazine listed Strategeion among its "100 Best Companies to Work For 2013."
 This resulted in a surge in job inquiries.
 By the following year, when Strategeion was once again featured on the list, the number of applications had far outpaced the number of positions available, at a ratio of almost 100 to one.
 And despite minimal civilian outreach efforts, more and more of these applications were coming from the kind of traditional candidates that might have typically applied for jobs at larger, for-profit tech companies.
 At one point, Strategeion's human resources (HR) team became so overwhelmed with the number of resumes it received that they had to cease hiring to deal with their backlog.
-HR representatives complained on Strategeion's internal message board that they now expended so much energy on the first-round selection process that they no longer had enough time to perform other essential aspects of the job, such as performing background checks and processing new hires.
+HR representatives complained on Strategeion's internal message board that they now expended so much energy on the first-round selection process that they no longer had enough time to execute other essential aspects of the job, such as performing background checks and processing new hires.